nichlock/rti/README.md

 # Open Source RTI

-Design files and released for the software, hardware and physical construction of a Reflectance Transformation Imager for George Washington University.
+Source for the software, hardware and physical construction of a Reflectance Transformation Imager for George Washington University.

 For information on the contents of the system, see [our Wiki](https://github.com/nichlock/rti/wiki).
 For more on the build and usage, [see the docs folder](../../tree/master/docs).